-ACAUTION Failure to use a siphon break when the exhaust manifold injection-port is at or below the load-waterline will result in sea water damage to the engine and possible flooding of the boat.
+A CAUTION Failure to use a siphon break when the exhaust manifold injection-port is at or below the load-waterline will result in sea water damage to the engine and possible flooding of the vessel.

 FIGURE 6-2.
-BELOW LOAD-WATERLINE INSTALLATION (MDKAD SHOWN)
+BELOW LOAD-WATERLINE INSTALLATION